 She is so engaged.
 There’s need that framing.
 I think that’s not an opportunity for all of us to be more of ourselves.
 That is how we differentiate and to put a label to it.
 So people say, Oh, I get you, I get why you’re different and how serve me.

 Matthew: Absolutely.
 And I think that this is critical for a lot of introverts because, you know, it’s funny, I speak at a lot of accounting events, a lot of people in it, and they’re always like, there’s nothing different about me.
 I’m exactly like everybody else.
 And the truth is they’re not.
-They’ve got their life experiences, different upbringings, different past customers that qualify them to help a demographic of people, but also qualified them to help them in a unique way because they’re different.
+They’ve got their life experiences, different upbringings, different past customers that qualify them to help a demographic of different people out, but also qualified them to help them in a unique way because they’re different.

 And I think that what commonly happens is we join these association groups, which are great for learning how to systemize our business, but you can’t do your marketing and your sales exactly the way everybody else does it.
-Otherwise you’re a commodity and you’re going to constantly have to barter on price.
+Otherwise you’re a commodity and you’re going to constantly have to barter on price and quality.
 So it’s your uniqueness that you don’t talk about in those groups that make you different.

 I mean, let’s be honest, Mike and I are friends, but we also have books that talk about a lot of similar stuff.
 They kind of overlap like my introverts edge to networking teaches introverts how to be different in the networking room, right?